trilemaestro92/bracketri/README.md

 This application allow users to create/edit/delete tournaments.(Up to 16)

 The front-end uses React, React Semantic.
-The back-end uses Node.JS, NPM, MongoDB, Express, and React Passort.
+The back-end uses Node.JS, MongoDB, Express, and React Passort.
 * React Passport packages: axios, bcryptjs, jsonwebtoken, mongoose, passport, react-router-dom, validator

 * Users can create a profile with user authenication. *Please don't use your actual password*